-The Courthouse Gallery is part of The Courthouse Studios and Gallery complex, and is an integral part of the cultural life of Ennistymon and North Clare, an area with a dynamic and burgeoning community of artists, poets and musicians.
+The Courthouse Gallery is part of The Courthouse Studios and Gallery, and is an integral part of the cultural life of Ennistymon and North Clare, an area with a dynamic and burgeoning community of artists, poets and musicians.

 The building, a late Georgian Courthouse dating from 1790, was first developed as artist studios in 1997, with support from the Arts Council.
-It was subsequently redeveloped and converted to its present form with the aid of Access Funding received from the Department of the Arts and support from Clare County Council.
-Reopening in 2007 as The Courthouse Studios and Gallery, it is comprised of four artists’ studios, a workshop space, a sound recording studio, an art gallery and a smaller upstairs gallery space.
+It was subsequently redeveloped and converted to its present form with the aid of Access Funding received from the then Department of Regional Development, Rural Affairs, Arts and the Gaeltacht, and support from Clare County Council.
+Reopening in 2007 as The Courthouse Gallery & Studios, it is comprised of four artists’ studios, a workshop space, a sound recording studio, and two gallery spaces.

 The building has been sympathetically converted by architect John O’Reilly and retains much of its original fabric as well as its original scale and form, with interesting architectural features such as the original Georgian windows and fanlight.
 This has been a highly successful conversion and reuse of a Georgian Courthouse into a 21st century studios and gallery complex.

 The ethos of the gallery is “To be open to all, inclusive in its aims, programming, practice and audience.”
-We run the gallery to the highest standards.
-As well as changing exhibitions on a regular basis, we also host evening events such as music, performance, poetry readings and dance.
-We have regular lectures on history, archaeology and folklore during the winter months.
+The organisation’s board and curator aim to run the gallery to the highest standards.
+In addition to a programme of exhibitons, the Gallery also holds workshops, talks, seminars and classes, and regularly hosts events including music, performance, poetry readings and dance.
+Regular lectures on history, archaeology and folklore are held during the winter months.
 In this way, the gallery attracts a truly varied audience.

 The gallery can be hired for evening events.
 The agreed fee includes publicity and a gallery assistant for the evening.
 (Availability subject to programming.)

-The Courthouse Gallery is a community complex overseen by a voluntary management board of.
-The gallery is run by an enthusiastic team of professionals and volunteers.
-We a panel of volunteers who are called on to invigilate exhibitions and help with all the tasks required in a busy gallery.
+The Courthouse Gallery & Studios is overseen by a voluntary management board.
+It is is run by an enthusiastic team of professionals and volunteers.

-We are kindly supported by Clare Co.
-Council and the Arts Council.
-Ennistymon Parish Community Employment Scheme supports our gallery assistants.
+Ennistymon Parish Community Employment Scheme supports the placement of our gallery assistants.